 The Company was recognized by the Indian Medical Association Nashik forproviding free transportation services for the movement of medical oxygen cylinders duringthe second wave of COVID-19 infection in May 2021.

 The Company continuously strives for excellence in its Investor Relations engagementthrough structured earnings conference-calls and periodic investors/ analyst interactionsviz. one-on-one/group meetings video conference calls and participation in investorconferences organised by reputed global and domestic broking houses to provide an overviewof the Company's operations business and financial performance and industry developments.

 Interactions with Investors

-Your Company uses SAP ERP Systems as a business enabler and to maintainits Books of Account.
-The transactional controls built into the SAP ERP systems ensure appropriatesegregation of duties appropriate level of approval mechanisms andmaintenance of supporting records.
-The system controls standard operating procedures arereviewed by the management and audited by the Internal Auditor and their findings andrecommendations are reviewed by the Audit Committee which ensures implementation.
+The Company uses SAP ERP systems as a business enabler and to maintain its books ofaccounts.
+The transactional controls built into the SAP ERP systems ensure appropriatesegregation of duties appropriate level of approval mechanisms and maintenance ofsupporting records.

 G. MANAGEMENT DISCUSSION AND ANALYSIS

 The Management Discussion and Analysis for the financial year under review asstipulated under Regulation 34(2)(e) read with Part B of Schedule V of the SEBI ListingRegulations is presented in a separate section and forms part of this Integrated AnnualReport.
 It provides mandatory disclosures required under the SEBI Listing Regulationscomprising of inter-alia details about the overall industry structure economic scenariosoperational and financial performance of the Company business strategy internal controlsand their adequacy risk and concerns and other material developments during the financialyear 2021-22.